Cybersecurity Services in Surrey for Small and Mid-Size Businesses

 Our US customer wants SOC 2 Type II as a contract condition.
 Can you get us there?

-We operate a PIPA-regulated clinic near Surrey Memorial.
+We run a PIPA-BC clinic near Surrey Memorial.
 Can you produce the evidence hospital partners ask for?

 How much does cybersecurity cost in Surrey?+